Tiberias: British Mandate

 In the 1922 census of Palestine conducted by the British Mandate authorities, Tiberias had a population of 6,950 inhabitants, consisting of 4,427 Jews, 2,096 Muslims, 422 Christians, and five others.
-Initially the relationship between Arabs and Jews in Tiberias was good, with few incidents occurring in the Nebi Musa riots and the disturbances throughout Palestine in 1929.
+Initially the relationship between Arabs and Jews in Tiberias was good, with few incidents occurring in the Nebi Musa riots in 1920 and the Arab riots throughout Palestine in 1929.
 The first modern spa was built in 1929.

-The landscape of the modern town was shaped by the great flood of November 11, 1934.
+The landscape of the modern town was shaped by the great flood of 11 November 1934.
 Deforestation on the slopes above the town combined with the fact that the city had been built as a series of closely packed houses and buildings – usually sharing walls – built in narrow roads paralleling and closely hugging the shore of the lake.
 Flood waters carrying mud, stones, and boulders rushed down the slopes and filled the streets and buildings with water so rapidly that many people did not have time to escape; the loss of life and property was great.
 The city rebuilt on the slopes and the British Mandatory government planted the Swiss Forest on the slopes above the town to hold the soil and prevent similar disasters from recurring.
 A new seawall was constructed, moving the shoreline several yards out from the former shore.
 In October 1938, Arab militants murdered 19 Jews in Tiberias during the 1936–39 Arab revolt in Palestine.
-Between the April 8–9, 1948, sporadic shooting broke out between the Jewish and Arab neighborhoods of Tiberias.
+Between 8–9 April 1948, sporadic shooting broke out between the Jewish and Arab neighborhoods of Tiberias.
 Arab Liberation Army and irregular forces attacked and closed the Rosh Pinnah road, isolating the northern Jewish settlements.
-On April 10, the Haganah launched a mortar barrage, killing some Arab residents.
+On 10 April, the Haganah launched a mortar barrage, killing some Arab residents.
 The local National Committee refused the offer of the Arab Liberation Army to take over defense of the city, but a small contingent of outside irregulars moved in.

-During April 10–17, the Haganah attacked the city and refused to negotiate a truce, while the British refused to intervene.
+During 10–17 April, the Haganah attacked the city and refused to negotiate a truce, while the British refused to intervene.
 Newly arrived Arab refugees from Nasir ad-Din told of the civilians there being killed, news which brought panic to the residents of Tiberias.
 The Arab population of Tiberias (6,000 residents or 47.5% of the population) was evacuated by the British forces on 18 April 1948.

 The Jewish population looted the Arab areas and had to be suppressed by force by the Haganah and Jewish police, who killed or injured several looters.
 On 30 December 1948, when David Ben-Gurion was staying in Tiberias, James Grover McDonald, the United States ambassador to Israel, requested to meet with him.
 McDonald presented a British ultimatum for Israeli troops to leave the Sinai peninsula, Egyptian territory.
 Israel rejected the ultimatum, but Tiberias became famous.